Beekman Garden Obelisk

 When placed in front of a wall, the flat shape Beekman Garden Obelisk seems to be directly attached to it, even though there is no contact.
 You may at some time wish to plant a house wall or dull grey garage bordering on your property.
 Getting permission to drill the holes you will need to attach a wall trellis is not always easy.
 However, the sturdy iron, flat shape Beekman Garden Obelisk, which is anchored in the ground, can help to overcome this obstacle.
 The solid anchor, which is not unlike an old-fashioned shoe scraper, ensures that this trellis is completely stable, offering a good alternative to a wall trellis for anyone wishing to conceal an unattractive surface behind a sheet of colour and foliage.

 Standing free in the middle of a pastel-coloured herbaceous border, the Beekman Garden Obelisk is no less elegant an eye-catcher – the perfect host for a playful display of clematis, sweet pea or morning glory.
 For scrambling climbers, the diagonal lattice provides sufficient support.
 Roses, however, will need to be tied to the trellis, preferably at a slight angle to ensure that they bloom copiously from the bottom up.
 For the best results, choose wide-spreading shrub roses with long shoots which need support.
+Many spaces in the garden call for a vertical element, from narrow borders next to garden paths to large flower beds in the middle of the garden.
+In both cases, the Beekman Garden Obelisk is a great choice!

 This flat shape garden obelisk is a useful screen for more privacy